nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 Inline Markup
 ^^^^^^^^^^^^^

 There are various inline markups you can use for basic text formatting.
-For example:
+For example, this markup:

 .. code-block:: rst